-Permission Individual permissions defined by Weblate.
-Permissions can not be assigned to users.
+Permission Individual permission defined by Weblate.
+Permissions cannot be assigned to users.
 This can only be done through assignment of roles.

-Role A Role defines a set of permissions.
+Role A role defines a set of permissions.
 This allows reuse of these sets in several places, making the administration easier.

-User Users can belong to several groups.
+User User can belong to several groups.

-Group Groups connect roles, users and authentication objects (projects, languages and component lists).
+Group Group connect roles, users, and authentication objects (projects, languages, and component lists).